tighten/lambo/readme.md

   lambo superApplication -m "This lambo runs fast!"
   ```

-- `-e` or `--editor` to define your editor command. whatever is passed here will be run as `$editor .` after creating the project.
+- `-e` or `--editor` to define your editor command.
+Whatever is passed here will be run as `$EDITOR .` after creating the project.

   ```bash
   # runs "subl ." in the project directory after creating the project